 Child Care Coordination Administration

 Guideline Performance Measurement

 The provider must complete the following:

-support, and train staff to provide services that are family-centered and

-culturally appropriate must be documented and available for review.
-Documentation of staff training include
+I.A.
+Develop a plan which addresses the hiring and ongoing support and training of staff who can provide quality services that are family-centered and culturally appropriate.
+I.A.
+The provider's plan to hire, support, and train staff to provide services that are family-centered and culturally appropriate must be documented and available for review.
+Documentation of staff training includes the name of the employee, date of